Jayasenthur/Socialmedia_Hashtag_Trend_Analyzer/README.md

 * It returns a list of hashtags found in the post.

 ### 4. Main Handler Function
-The lambda_handler function is the entry point for your AWS Lambda function.
+The lambda_handler function is the entry point for AWS Lambda function.

 ### Request Parsing
 ```python